-Soft Keys: These buttons are used with some source devices.
+Soft Keys: These buttons are used to select sources A, B, C and D (see note on page 11), or for other functions with some source devices.
 See Table A14 in the Advanced Functions Manual for details.
 They are also used with a Teletext-capable television if your broadcast, cable or satellite provider offers Teletext service.